Administration operating model

 The built-in organisation roles have these current boundaries:

-- The admin role can list and create organizations, manage platform settings, operate systems, read exchange rates, and manage webhooks.
+- The admin role can list and create organizations, configure platform settings, operate systems, read exchange rates, and manage webhooks.

 - The owner role can manage users, platform settings, systems, exchange rates, and webhooks inside the organisation.

-- The member role can read settings, systems, and exchange rates, but does not manage webhooks.
+- The member role can read settings, exchange rates, and system data.
+It cannot configure webhooks.

 Some views also check on-chain or system-level roles before showing operational data.
-For example, operator-wallet access is available to administrators, system managers, or gas managers because that page is about operational wallet funding and monitoring.
-Token workspaces use token roles for asset actions, so organisation ownership alone does not automatically grant permission to mint, freeze, pause, or change asset-level controls.
+For example, operator-wallet access is available to administrators, system managers, or gas managers because that page covers operational wallet funding and monitoring.
+The Data feeds list under Operations requires the feeds manager system role.
+A user without that role does not see the data feeds navigation item; opening the list directly returns a not-found page instead.
+Token workspaces use token roles for asset operations, so organisation ownership alone does not automatically grant permission to mint, freeze, pause, or change asset-level controls.

 Operating flow for administrators